poezio/poezio/doc/source/configuration.rst

         **Default:** ``[empty]``

         Fix a color for a nick.
-Whenever such a nick appears in a MUC, it will be displayed in that color.
+Whenever such a nick appears in a chatroom, it will be displayed in that color.
 This color won't be changed by the recolor command.

 User Interaction
 ~~~~~~~~~~~~~~~~